 Welcome to my space where I share my poetry, short memoirs, and anything else that comes to mind.
-My husband and I have been married for almost thirty-two years and I still call him my best friend.
+My husband and I have been married for thirty-three years, and not only do we still love each other, but we still like each other too.
 We have two adult children and I'm grateful that we're still a close family.
-Our 5th family member is Copper, our 78-lb chocolate lab mix, and he sheds and drools a lot, but we love him just the same.
+Our furry family member is Copper, our 80-lb chocolate lab mix, and he sheds and drools a lot, but we love him just the same.

 I have published two collections of poetry: New Day, New Dreams and Finding a Balance.
-And I'm currently working on a third book that will be a collection of short memoirs and poetry.
-I hope it is ready for publishing by next March.
-We shall see!
+And my latest book that was published in September of 2021 is a memoir in verse and prose.

 When you visit, my wish is that you find something to take with you, but that you also find something enticing enough to keep bringing you back.
 I truly appreciate your visit.